Neurotech-HQ/sarufi-docs/docs/Integration/integrate-with-swahilies.md

 **7.Activate Swahilies Integration**

 Toggle the switch to activate or deactivate the Swahilies integration.
 This allows you to enable or disable the payment functionality as needed.
+If you no longer want to use your integration, toggle the `Activate` switch off to deactivate the integration.

 **8.Save integration**